Susser47/fun-discord-Bot/README.md

 # Discord bot

-# ATTENTION: the owner of this repo does not take reponsability for the use you do with this code
+# DISCALIMER: the owner of this repo does not take reponsability for the use you do with this code

 ## what is this bot
 this bot isnt anything special but just an open source bot you can use if you need